Wilhelm von Brincken: Personal life

 Von Brincken was born on May 27, 1881, in Flensburg, Germany.
 His father was a German diplomat from Prussia, as well as being a baron.
 While a student at Military Telegraph School in Berlin, he engaged in a sword duel.
 While he won, the event left him with a permanent facial scar.
 He graduated from the University of Strasbourg, as well as the Potsdam War College.
 Von Brincken was an officer in the German cavalry, being a lieutenant in the Royal Saxon Cavalry.

 Von Brincken had a ranch near Sunnyvale, California.
 In 1910, he married Alice Roedel of San Mateo, in Blankenburg, Germany.
 They had one child, a son, Hans Frederich Wilhelm.
 The couple split up in December 1912, when von Brincken left her.
-Alice finally filed for divorce October 1914, which as required by law, become official in October 1915.
+Alice finally filed for divorce in October 1914, which as required by law, become official in October 1915.
 By 1915, von Brincken was the military attache to the German embassy in San Francisco.
 Von Brincken was also a knight of the Teutonic Order.

 On October 27, 1915, von Brincken married again to San Francisco socialite Milo Abercrombie.
 Born in Houston, Texas, Milo was the niece of John W. Abercrombie, U.S. congressman from Alabama, and she was acclaimed by noted portraitist Harrison Fisher as "California's greatest beauty".
 Their daughter was born in January 1917, and named Cecilie, after her Godmother, Crown Princess Cecilie.
 They also had a son, named after the father, Wilhelm Friedrich.
-She divorced von Brincken in 1919 during his imprisonment, and legally changed her, and her children's last name back to her maiden name, Abercrombie, so her children would not be "ashamed" of their name.
-She also changed the given names of both of the children, Wilhelm to John Milo Abercrombie and Cecilie to Maria Milo Abercrombie.
+She divorced von Brincken in 1919 during his imprisonment and legally changed her, and her children's last name back to her maiden name, Abercrombie, so her children would not be "ashamed" of their name.
+She also changed the given names of both of the children, Wilhelm, to John Milo Abercrombie and Cecilie to Maria Milo Abercrombie.
 Although by 1938, when he was in college, his son was once again using the name of Wilhelm F.

-In 1920, after he was released from prison, he legally changed his name to Roger Beckwith, and filed for U. S. citizenship.
+In 1920, after he was released from prison, he legally changed his name to Roger Beckwith and filed for U. S. citizenship.
 His citizenship became formal in 1927.
 In becoming a citizen, he renounced his claim to his German barony.

 In October 1920, von Brincken married for a third time, to Mrs. Ruth McConnell Swartz of Los Angeles, a widow.
 The two had met several years earlier, and had recently reconnected after his release from prison, and were married in a small ceremony in Canada.
 Ruth filed for divorce in May 1922, which was granted the following September.

 Von Brincken remarried yet again, this time to 21-year-old Bertie Rogers, of Eastman, Georgia, who was an actress in Los Angeles.
 The two divorced in January 1927.
 By 1933, von Brincken had married once again.

 While in Hollywood in January 1946, von Brincken suffered a ruptured artery.
 He was rushed to St. Vincent's Hospital, where he died on January 18, 1946.
+He is interred in Forest Lawn Memorial Park in Glendale, California.